 How do I obtain a copy of the National Building Code?

-The National Building Code of Canada 2010 is now available.
-Copies of this document, as well as the following other national model codes can be obtained from the Construction Publications of the National Research Council of Canada Virtual Store:
+Copies of the National Building Code of Canada 2010, as well as the following other national model codes, can be obtained from the Construction Publications of the National Research Council of Canada Virtual Store:

-The National Building Code forms the basis of the British Columbia Building Code, but does not contain unique provincial changes and modifications.
+The British Columbia Building Code is based on the National Building Code, but also contains unique provincial changes and modifications.

 Links to Related Departments and Organizations in B.C.